The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Data analysis

-To analyze the time-averaged spectro-polarimetric properties, we perform simultaneous fitting of the time-averaged data sets from each detector unit (DU1, DU2, and DU3) using the model {\tt constant * TBabs * polconst * (diskbb + bbody)} in {\sc xspec}.
-This model assumes that the intrinsic spectrum comprises a low-temperature disk blackbody and a high-temperature blackbody originating from the neutron star boundary layer (Table~\ref{tab:time_average}).
+We first perform simultaneous fitting of the time-averaged data sets from each detector unit (DU1, DU2, and DU3) using the model {\tt constant * TBabs * polconst * (diskbb + bbody)} in {\sc xspec}.
+This model assumes that the intrinsic spectrum comprises a low-temperature disc blackbody and a high-temperature blackbody originating from the neutron star boundary layer (Table~\ref{tab:time_average}).
 For the fitting procedure, we fix the Galactic absorption column density at $N_{\rm H}=0.15 \times 10^{22} {\rm cm^{-2}}$, consistent with previous analyses \citep{Tomaru2023b}.
 The {\tt polconstant} component in our model assumes a single polarization for the sum of the two intrinsic emission spectra, with constant PD and PA across the entire energy range.
 We incorporate cross-normalization factors between detector units using the {\tt constant} component.

-This model provides an excellent description of the spectro-polarimetric data with $\chi^2/\nu = 1301/1333$ (see the spectrum and Stokes Q and U parameters in Fig. \ref{fig:sp_pd}).
-It reveals a significant polarization signal with a PD of $8.8\pm1.6\%$ and a PA of $-46\pm 5.4^{\circ}$ (errors represent $1\sigma$ confidence levels).
+This model provides an excellent description of the spectro-polarimetric data with $\chi^2/\nu = 1040/1090$ (see the spectrum and Stokes Q and U parameters in Fig. \ref{fig:sp_pd}).
+It reveals a significant polarization signal with a PD of $8.5\pm1.6\%$ and a PA of $-46\pm 6^{\circ}$ (errors represent $1\sigma$ confidence levels) in the 2-8 keV band (Tab.\ref{tab:time_average}).
+Its detection level is high at $\sim 4.8\sigma$ (one-sided Gaussian-equivalent significances relative to the null unpolarized hypothesis), which is calculated by the comparison of the fit statistic with the polarization component $\chi^2/\nu = 1040/1090)$ and without that ($\chi^2/\nu = 1068/1092$ with setting PD=0 in {\tt polconst}).

-Fig. \ref{fig:pol_whole} (left) displays the two-dimensional confidence contours for PD and PA, clearly demonstrating the robust detection of both parameters.
+Fig. \ref{fig:pol_whole} (left) displays the two-dimensional confidence contours for PD and PA of this energy band (blue), clearly demonstrating the robust detection of both parameters.
 We plot the time-averaged PD and PA as the orange band on the 3rd and 4th panels of Fig. \ref{fig:lc}, and also show the marginal variability about these mean values in the three time intervals.

-This exceptionally large PD greatly exceeds that measured for weakly magnetised neutron stars in ordinary LMXBs and provides strong evidence that the X‑ray emission from this source is produced by scattering in an accretion disk wind, as \citet{Tomaru2023b} showed.
-In typical LMXBs, such neutron stars exhibit PDs well below $5\%$.
+This PD is much larger than that measured for weakly magnetised neutron stars in ordinary LMXBs and provides strong evidence that the X‑ray emission from this source is produced by scattering in an accretion disc wind, as shown previously by \citet{Tomaru2023b}.
+This contrasts with PDs well below $5\%$ in typical (non ADC) LMXBs.
 For example, the atoll source GX 9+9 shows $1.4\pm 0.2\%$ \citep{Farinelli2023}, and the more luminous Z-source Cyg X‑2 reaches only $1.8\pm 0.3\%$ \citep{Ursini2023}.